- Ruby Basics

 Sunday You have four weeks in a month You have 52 weeks in a year Sunday 120

-Before going through this section, I assume you have knowledge of Object Oriented Concepts.
+Before going through this section, we assume you have the knowledge of Object Oriented Concepts.

 When a class can inherit features from more than one parent class, the class is supposed to show multiple inheritance.

-Ruby does not suppoprt mutiple inheritance directly but Ruby Modules have another, wonderful use.
+Ruby does not support multiple inheritance directly but Ruby Modules have another wonderful use.
 At a stroke, they pretty much eliminate the need for multiple inheritance, providing a facility called a mixin.

 Mixins give you a wonderfully controlled way of adding functionality to classes.
 However, their true power comes out when the code in the mixin starts to interact with code in the class that uses it.

 Let us examine the following sample code to gain an understand of mixin −